On the Peril of (Even a Little) Nonstationarity in Satisficing Regret Minimization: Regret Guarantees for Nonstationary Satisficing Bandits

 where $\Delta_{a,\ell} := (S-\mu_{a,\ell})_+$ and $ \Delta_{\ell}^* := \mu_\ell^* - S.$ \end{theorem} Specializing to \(\nu\in\mathcal{E}_{L,\Delta}\), Theorem~\ref{thm:upper-general} yields an \(\mathcal O(L\log T/\Delta)\) upper bound, matching Theorems~\ref{thm:lower-general} and \ref{thm:lower-general-1} up to \(T\)-independent factors.
 Moreover, the dependence \(\frac{1}{\Delta_{a,\ell}}+\frac{\Delta_{a,\ell}}{(\Delta_\ell^*)^2}\) also appears in stationary satisficing regret bounds; see, e.g., \cite[Theorem~2]{michel2022regret}.

-The logarithmic dependence on \(T\) arises from concentration: with \(\beta(w)\asymp\sqrt{\log T/w}\), certifying \(\mu>S\) (via $\mathrm{LCB}^{\operatorname{win}}\ge S$) or rejecting $\mu<S$ (via $\mathrm{UCB}^{\operatorname{win}}<S$) requires only \(w=\mathcal O(\log T/\Delta^2)\) samples, where \(\Delta\) is the relevant gap to the threshold.
+The $\log T$ factor comes from concentration.
+With \(\beta(w)\asymp\sqrt{\log T/w}\), certifying \(\mu>S\) (via $\mathrm{LCB}^{\operatorname{win}}\ge S$) or rejecting $\mu<S$ (via $\mathrm{UCB}^{\operatorname{win}}<S$) requires only \(w=\mathcal O(\log T/\Delta^2)\) samples, where \(\Delta\) is the relevant gap to the threshold.
 The windowed bounds also prevent frequent resets: after a reset, if the environment remains unchanged, then with high probability a satisficing leader is not demoted and a non-satisficing candidate is not promoted.
-Thus, within each stationary segment, the algorithm spends only a logarithmic number of rounds (i) exploring until it finds a satisficing leader, or (ii) detecting that the current leader has fallen below \(S\); on the remaining rounds it plays a satisficing arm and incurs no additional regret.
+Thus, within each stationary segment, the algorithm spends only logarithmically many rounds either finding a satisficing leader or detecting that the current leader has fallen below $S$; afterward it plays a satisficing arm and incurs no further regret.
 The full proof of Theorem~\ref{thm:upper-general} is deferred to Section~\ref{sec:proof-upper-general}.